 Visiting the Litter

 - Remember you might observe these behaviours one week but not the next; there are a number of factors that can change a puppy’s mood.
-That’s why it’s a good idea to visit them regularly and ask the breeder- she will know the overall characteristics and demeanour of every puppy in the litter.
+That’s why it’s a good idea to visit them regularly and ask the breeder- they will know the overall characteristics and demeanour of every puppy in the litter.

 Checking the pup’s physical health

 - It is a good idea to do an all-over check of your chosen puppy.
-He/she should be a good weight, meaning she will look nice and round- not fat, and not skinny.
+He/she should be a good weight, meaning that they will look nice and round- not fat, and not skinny.
 Even naturally thin breeds like greyhounds are lovely plump little pups until around four months of age.
 Notice the gait too, to check the health of the pup’s bones and joints.